joeylmaalouf/media-api-packages/README.md

 ## Spotify
 #####(`APIs/spotify.py`)

-function `generate_token_string`: Using the per-app-generated CLIENT_ID and CLIENT_SECRET (https://developer.spotify.com/my-applications), generate an authentication token string.
+function `authorize`: Using a client ID and client secret (generate yours [here](https://developer.spotify.com/my-applications)), authorize your application to make requests of the Spotify Web API.

-function `authorized_get`:  Using the TOKEN_STRING, perform an authorized GET on the given URL.
+function `authorized_get`: Perform an authorized GET on the given URL.

 function `get_playlists_from_user`: Given a user ID, return all of their playlists as Playlists objects containing Track objects.